Another racing season has come to a close with Jeff Gordon winning his third

 Quote of the Year- Jeff Green.

 Green accidently hit a pit area photographer while pulling into the garage area.
-When asked about the incident, Green described it like an on-track racing accident:
+When asked about the incident,

 "I hate that I got into that lady but it was one of those deals."